Bruce W. Harris 1991

 Heavy Metal Mining Company,

 Own & Operate the "Gold Miner's Headquarters" Internet site

 Gold Miner's Handbook©1986, Finding That Perfect Location©1992, Gold Placer Geology©1992, Modern Dredge Sampling©1992, The Modern Gold Dredge©1992.

 Worked for Keene Engineering, Inc. Chatsworth, CA (Formally located in Northridge, CA) [Worlds largest underwater mining equipment manufacturer; recreational, industrial & commercial] 1988-2002.

 The World Wide Association of Treasure Seekers (W.W.A.T.S.)

 - Member of the Board of Directors (2003-present)

 Bruce Harris 1984 on location N.F.
 Yuba River, CA.

 I was interviewed on the “Bugler’s Shack,” a live Internet radio show covering prospecting, metal detecting, and treasure hunting hosted by Bob "Bugler" Sloan (Founder of WWATS) about my first book the “Gold Miners Handbook” just published by Keene Engineering.
 Bob Sloan shortly afterward offered me a position on the Board of Directors of a new treasure club called WWATS along with Patrick Keene (Keene Engineering, Inc.) who he also had on his show.
-Seems at the time of this printing Patrick has removed himself from the BOD.

 I want to thank Bob and Vice President Keith Wills for their trust in me and their comments: